What Are The Different Layers of Blockchain?

 The Hardware Layer

-Blockchains are based on peer-to-peer information sharing.
-The network of computers which contribute to the computing power of the blockchain form the hardware layer.
-Most importantly, blockchains are a summation of all the nodes which make them.
-A node is a computer or a network of computers which decrypt transactions.
+Blockchains rely on peer-to-peer information sharing, with a network of computers providing the computing power that supports the blockchain, forming the hardware layer.
+Essentially, blockchains are made up of all the nodes within the network.
+A node is a computer or a group of computers responsible for decrypting transactions.

 The Data Layer

-The next layer after the hardware layer is the data layer where details of transactions are stored.
-The transaction stored on a block ( the fundamental unit of a blockchain) has details of the crypto sent, the public key of the receiver and the private key of the sender.
-Each block which has data is connected to the previous block and the next block which is generated.
-Only the genesis block, the first block of the network, is connected forwards and not backward.
+The layer that follows the hardware layer is the data layer, where transaction details are recorded.
+Each transaction stored in a block—the basic unit of a blockchain—contains information such as the amount of crypto sent, the recipient’s public key, and the sender’s private key.
+Every block, which holds transaction data, is linked to both the previous and the next block in the chain.
+The only exception is the genesis block, the very first block in the network, which is only connected to the next block and not to any prior block.

-This layer deals with the communication between nodes on a blockchain.
-Since blockchain is an open system, each node has to know about the transactions which other nodes are validating.
-The network layer enables this communication.
+The network layer manages the communication between nodes on a blockchain.
+As blockchain operates in an open system, each node needs to be aware of the transactions being validated by other nodes.
+The network layer facilitates this essential communication, ensuring the smooth operation of the system.

 The Consensus Layer